SlumberDemon/uwuipy/README.md

 uwuifier = Uwuifier()
 print(uwuifier.uwu("This library is not on pip as of right now.")) # returns "This libwawy is (・`ω´・) not on pip as of wight n-now."
 ```

-## Why?

-Honestly, I was bored in my dorm and it's not like I had anything better to do at the time.
-Plus I thought it'd be funny.

 ### Acknowledgements